joshmanderson/regridder/README.md

 ## Overview

 Regridder allows developers to easily (and [simply](https://www.infoq.com/presentations/Simple-Made-Easy)) create flexible and responsive grid layouts within their React js applications.
 Regridder makes use of the excellent [CSS Grid Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) feature, and uses the same syntaxes for prop values.

-Regridder also uses [styled-components](https://github.com/styled-components/styled-components) to apply media queries for responsiveness.
+Regridder uses the incredible [styled-components](https://github.com/styled-components/styled-components) package to apply the styles required for the grid and grid items, including applying media queries for responsiveness.
+If you aren't using it yet, give it a look to see if it could help improve your styling experience.

 ## Compatibility